MarcoBetti1/llmchess/README.md

 Run multiple games from JSON configs with per-run output folders and structured histories.

-Examples (Windows):
-- python scripts\run.py --configs "test-configs\parallel_demo.json,test-configs\batch_demo.json" --mode batch --out-dir .\runs\smoke
-- For large sweeps (100 games): copy a config and set "games": 100, then run the same command with --mode batch.

-Behavior
-- If `--out-dir` is provided, logs are written there; otherwise a timestamped directory under `runs/` is created.
-- A JSONL of per-game summaries is written to `<out-dir>/results.jsonl` unless `--out-jsonl` overrides the path.

 Structured history JSON
 - Contains headers, result, termination reason, and an array of moves with:
   - ply, side, actor (LLM/OPP)